FidelityFramework/clef/docs/fidelity/FNCS_Phase1_Transformation_Plan.md

 3. **Preparing TcGlobals** - Understanding and documenting the type registry
 4. **Establishing patterns** - Housekeeping standards for ongoing work

 Phase 1 is deliberately **non-breaking for bridged mode**.
 After Phase 1, Firefly can still use fsnative through Baker, with the same semantics as before.
-The deep type absorption happens in Phase 2+.
+If we see reason to keep those zipper mechanics for merging AST and typed trees we will likely move them in a later phase of transformation.

 ---